22 Products You’ll Waste Money Buying at Warehouse Clubs

 When it comes to personal care items, it can pay to comparison-shop before committing to a bulk-size package of a desired item.
 While warehouse clubs are known for their deep discounts, you might still score better deals on the same brand-name products known for quality at other retailers.
 This includes razors, which TheKrazyCouponLady.com’s Demer says are almost always cheaper at a big-box retailer or drugstore during their weekly sales or when you use a manufacturer's coupon.

-Before you buy, think about how often you’ll actually use that oil, says Kyle James, founder of Rather-Be-Shopping.com.
+Before you buy, think about how often you’ll actually use that oil, experts say.
 Cooking oils have a much shorter shelf life than other kitchen pantry staples such as dry noodles or canned sauces.
 An opened bottle of olive oil can last about three months when stored in a pantry and four months when stored in the refrigerator, according to FoodSafety.gov.
 If you cook often or have a family, you’ll probably finish one of these large bottles before it starts to spoil.
-If you’re cooking just for yourself or a significant other, it’s much more cost-effective to buy smaller bottles of cooking oil when they go on sale at your neighborhood grocer, James adds.
+If you’re cooking just for yourself or a significant other, it’s much more cost-effective to buy smaller bottles of cooking oil when they go on sale at your neighborhood grocer.

 Skip the books section the next time you're checking out the floor displays or searching online at your favorite warehouse club.
 In addition to offering a limited selection of books, warehouse clubs usually won’t beat the prices on Amazon, according to the smart shopping experts we talked to.

 If you happen to see a book that really piques your interest, LivingRichWithCoupons.com’s Livesey offers this pro tip: “While at the store, use the Amazon app to scan the book to see how much it sells for before buying it from the warehouse club.”
-For example, we spotted the hardcover version of the “Joy of Cooking” cookbook on Sam’s Club’s site for $24.98.
-On Amazon, it costs $17.57 -- nearly $8 less.
+For example, we spotted celebrity chef Ree Drummond's best-seller, "The Pioneer Woman Cooks -- Super Easy!: 120 Shortcut Recipes for Dinners, Desserts, and More" cookbook on Sam’s Club’s site for $19.98.
+On Amazon, it costs $19.03 -- nearly $1 less, not a lot, but hey, a buck here, a buck there, right?

-If you’re not a regular Amazon shopper and don’t have the app downloaded on your smartphone, Rather-Be-Shopping.com’s James recommends checking prices using the secondhand book site ThriftBooks.com.
+If you’re not a regular Amazon shopper and don’t have the app downloaded on your smartphone, Also recommended: check prices using the secondhand book site ThriftBooks.com, says Woroch.

 Almost Anything You Buy on Impulse

 If you visit Costco, Sam's Club or BJ's on a random Saturday or Sunday on an empty stomach, you'll probably walk out feeling stuffed.
-That's because they offer free food samples that you can enjoy as many times as you want.
+That's because they are shuffling back to offering free food samples that you can enjoy as many times as you want (Costco and other food retailers temporarily stopped giving out food samples during the COVID lockdown; they're mostly back to it now).
 Members can score sample-size versions of everything from mini quiches to potstickers.
 While this is a tasty perk, warehouse clubs are hoping you'll like these free goodies so much that you'll impulsively toss a bulk-size package or two into your shopping cart.

 But if you do, warns Offers.com's McGrath, "this becomes a much bigger investment than your average grocery store impulse purchase."
 Not only will you need to find space in the freezer or cupboard to store your bulk purchase, but if your family ends up not liking that 48-count box of snack bars you bought on a whim, you may never finish them by yourself, she notes.